rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 7. **Non-Blockchain Projects**
    Non-blockchain projects can use MoveOS as a database with data verification and storage proof capabilities.
 For example, it can be used to build a local blog system, where data structure and business logic are expressed through Move.
 As the infrastructure matures, it can be directly integrated into the blockchain ecosystem.
 Another example is using it for FaaS services in cloud computing, where developers write functions in Move, and the platform manages the state.
 Functions can be combined and called.
 There are more possibilities to be explored.

 Rooch's modular design can adapt to applications of different types and stages.
-For example, developers can first validate their ideas by deploying contracts on the Rooch Ethereum Layer2, and then migrate the application to an independent App-Specific Rollup built when it grows up.
+For example, developers can first validate their ideas by deploying contracts on the Rooch Ethereum Layer2, and then migrate the application to an independent App-Specific Rollup when it grows up.

 Alternatively, developers can start the application directly through the Sovereign Rollup method, because in the early stages of the application, there is no high requirement for security, and there is no need to interoperate with assets on other chains.
-Later, as the application grows, and the need to interoperate with assets arises, and the security requirement increases, Settlement and Arbitration modular can be enabled to ensure the security of the assets.
+Later, as the application grows, and the need to interoperate with assets arises, and the security requirement increases, Settlement and Arbitration modularity can be enabled to ensure the security of the assets.

 ## Technical Trends of Modular Applications

 ### Potential of DA has yet to be tapped

 From the previous analysis, it can be seen that regardless of the combination method, it depends on the DA layer.
 The role of the DA layer in decentralized applications is similar to the log platform in Web2 systems.
 It can be used for auditing, supporting big data analysis, and conducting AI training.
 Many applications and services will be built around the DA layer in the future.
-Currently, there are already DA chain such as Celestia, Polygoin avail, and there will be more in the future, such as EigenLayer, Ethereum danksharding, and so on.
+Currently, there are already DA chains such as Celestia, Polygoin avail, and there will be more in the future, such as EigenLayer, Ethereum danksharding, and so on.

 According to the previous analysis, we conclude that the role of the Sequencer should belong to a part of the DA layer.
 If the DA layer can provide transaction verification capabilities for applications and has sufficient performance, the Sequencer's responsibilities can actually be fully borne by the DA layer, and users can directly write transactions to the DA layer.
 Of course, whether users can pay the Gas fee for DA with the application's token is another problem that needs to be solved.